sdncoder/sdncoder.github.io/wiki/color_science.md

 * ARRI LogC -  C is gor Cineon.  uses scene-based encoding.  signal level increased by a fixed amount with each increase of exposure, measured in stops.

 * if you use Log it is no longer RAW.
 RAW files have linear signal by definition.
+* RAW image is stored without any processing done by the camera.
+* CinemaDNG has smaller file size that RAW.